Shark anatomy: Fins

-Fins allow for the sharks to be able to guide and lift themselves.
+Fins allow the sharks to be able to guide and lift themselves.
 Most sharks have eight fins: a pair of pectoral fins, a pair of pelvic fins, two dorsal fins, an anal fin, and a caudal fin.
-Pectoral fins are stiff, which enables downward movement, lift and guidance.
+Pectoral fins are stiff, which enables downward movement, lift, and guidance.
 The members of the order Hexanchiformes have only a single dorsal fin.
 The anal fin is absent in the orders Squaliformes, Squatiniformes, and Pristiophoriformes.
 Shark fins are supported by internal rays called ceratotrichia.

 Tail

 The tail of a shark consists of the caudal peduncle and the caudal fin, which provide the main source of thrust for the shark.
 Most sharks have heterocercal caudal fins, meaning that the backbone extends into the (usually longer) upper lobe.
 The shape of the caudal fin reflects the shark's lifestyle, and can be broadly divided into five categories: